Laser Eye Surgery FAQs: About Results and Outcomes

 Day 3 activities

-- You can play with small children but be careful they do not poke you in your eye!
+- You can play with small children, but be careful that no little fingers find their way into your eyes!

 Week 2 activities

-- Racquet sports, tennis, squash, racquetball, badminton (but always wear eye protection)
+- Racquet sports such as tennis, squash, and badminton can be resumed (but wear eye protection!).

-- Avoid high-impact sports such as martial arts, boxing, and water-skiing until at least one month after LASIK.
+- Team sports such as football are fine, but avoid high-impact sports such as martial arts and boxing until at least one month after LASIK.

 When can I drive after surgery?

-You can apply makeup 48 hours after Laser Eye Surgery.
-However, we advise you not to apply eye makeup until 7 days after your surgery.
-Furthermore, you must be careful not to rub your eyes when removing your eye makeup.
+In most cases, patients can apply face makeup and skincare, such as moisturisers, foundation, and concealer after 48 hours; however, we advise you not to apply eye make up (eyeliner, mascara, eyeshadow, etc) until 7 days after your treatment.
+You should also take care not to rub your eyes when removing your makeup.

 When can I get back to work?

-Prof. Dan Reinstein talks about getting back to work after Laser Eye Surgery.
+Watch as Professor Dan Reinstein explains when you can return to work after Laser Eye Surgery.

 What are my chances of seeing 20/20 after Laser Eye Surgery?